vhowick/starter-research-group/content/authors/Lauren/_index.md

 ---
 # Display name
-title: Megan Armstrong, MSc 2021
+title: Lauren Ashcroft, BSc Honours 2022

 # Username (this should match the folder name)
 authors:
-- Megan
+- Lauren

 # Is this the primary user of the site?
 superuser: false